 Before coming to Villanova, Talley served as the head football coach at St. Lawrence University, where in 1982, he led St. Lawrence to the Division III Lambert-Meadowlands Trophy as the top team in the East.
 That year, Talley was named the American Football Coaches Association/Kodak Division III Region I Coach of the Year, as well as the Metropolitan New York Sportswriters/ECAC Coach of the Year.

 Away from the football field, Talley is appreciative of the opportunities provided to him through athletics, and is continually looking to give something back to others.
 The area off the field to which he dedicates most of his time is the National Bone Marrow Foundation.
-With this group, he works to have potential bone marrow donors entered in a national bone marrow registry, increasing the odds of a needy patient being able to find a "match" for their bone marrow.
-Since November 1, 1993, he has been responsible for over 30,000 people being tested with the National Marrow Donor Program.
-In 2008, Talley started the "Get In The Game and Save a Life" national bone marrow registration campaign.
-Talley enlisted 30 college football programs from all levels to take part in this campaign.
-Since 2008, this group has combined to test nearly 45,000 potential donors and in the last two years the group has been responsible for over 200 transplants.
+With this group, he works to have potential bone marrow donors entered in a national bone marrow registry, increasing the odds of a needy patient being able to find a “match” for their bone marrow.
+Since November 1, 1993, he has been responsible for over 35,000 people being tested with the National Marrow Donor Program.
+In 2008, Talley started the “Get In The Game and Save a Life” national bone marrow registration campaign.
+Talley has now enlisted 80 college football programs from all levels to take part in this campaign.
+Since 2008, this group has combined to test nearly 60,000 potential donors and in the last two years the group has been responsible for over 200 transplants.

 Talley also often serves as a featured speaker at many business and community functions.
 He acts as President of the National Football Foundation and Hall of Fame Philadelphia Chapter.
 In December of 2000, Talley was one of two chapter presidents to be honored by the National Football Foundation Hall of Fame and received an award for his leadership of the Philadelphia Chapter at the famous Waldorf Astoria Hotel.
 Talley was also given a Lifetime Achievement Award in January of 2000 by the All-American Football Foundation.